sudar/wp-irc/readme.md

 === wp-irc ===
 Contributors: sudar
-Tags: irc, sidebar, widget, alert
+Tags: irc, sidebar, widget
-Requires at least: 2.8
+Requires at least: 3.2
-Tested up to: 3.3.1
+Tested up to: 3.5
 Donate Link: http://sudarmuthu.com/if-you-wanna-thank-me
-Stable tag: 0.2
+Stable tag: 0.3

 Retrieves the number of people who are online in an IRC Channel, which can be displayed in the sidebar using a widget.